- Why must human subjects protocols be submitted?

 - Does a pilot study need to be reviewed by the IRB?

 All institutions that receive federal funding for research are required to comply with certain regulations regarding the treatment of people in research activities.
 These regulations can be found at 45 CFR 46.
 In order to comply with these regulations, research activities at GMU involving humans must undergo some level of ethical review by RDIA or the IRB.

 2. When do I need to submit an application?

 45 CFR 46 defines “research” as a “systematic investigation designed to contribute to generalizable knowledge.”
 “Human subject” is defined as “an individual about whom an investigator conducting research obtains data through intervention or interaction, OR identifiable private information.”
 Investigators must submit an application for all projects that involve “research” and “human subject” per the federal definition.

-3. How will ORIA triage my project once I submit an application?
+3. How will RDIA triage my project once I submit an application?

-- Not human subjects research—The project is not research on human subjects (per the federal definitions above) and thus does not need to be reviewed by ORIA/the IRB.
+- Not human subjects research—The project is not research on human subjects (per the federal definitions above) and thus does not need to be reviewed by RDIA/the IRB.

 - Exempt human subjects research—The project involves research on human subjects per the federal definition, but falls into one of the exemption categories listed in the regulations.